The Crossbow: A Study of Historical Use, Cultural Impact, and the Crossbowman

 Conclusion:

 To conclude, the crossbow is an ancient and elegant weapon that is still in use today.
 The weapon likely originated in ancient China and was brought to the west by the Roman empire.
 It saw widespread use in warfare in pitched battle, naval operations, and sieges, and remained on the battlefield until the early 16th century when it was largely replaced by the firearm.
 The weapon was used throughout the continent, and the crossbow’s power and prestige led to the development of civil crossbow guilds and fraternities that were major social pillars of medieval urban life.
 It continues to be used as a popular hunting weapon due to its silent delivery of a lethal blow.
-I hope after this presentation that the viewer has a better understanding and appreciation of the crossbow as a weapon and tool, and its impact in the medieval period.
+I hope that the reader has a better understanding and appreciation of the crossbow as a weapon and tool, and its impact in the medieval period.